How & When to Visit Manuel Antonio

 Less than 15 minutes northwest of the entrance to Manuel Antonio National Park, the small town of Quepos plays a big role in tourism.
 As the gateway to the park, it is home to essential services such as a supermarket, banks, ATMs, Western Union, hotels, gas stations, eateries, internet cafés, and medical facilities.
 If you travel to Manuel Antonio by bus or plane, you’ll arrive in Quepos.

-As there are no hotels inside the protected area of the national park, this town and the surrounding area make for a good home base, while the surrounding waters are ideal for sport fishing.
-Angling enthusiasts from around the world come to Quepos in the hopes of reeling in highly prized fish such as marlin, snapper, wahoo, dorado, yellowfin and bigeye tuna.
-Adrenaline addicts can get their fix whitewater rafting on the nearby Naranjo River, where rapids can reach up to class IV.
+As there are no hotels inside the protected area of the national park, this town, and the surrounding area make for a good home base, while the surrounding waters are ideal for sport fishing.
+Angling enthusiasts from around the world come to Quepos in the hopes of reeling in highly prized fish such as marlin, snapper, wahoo, dorado, yellowfin, and bigeye tuna.
+Adrenaline addicts can get their fix by whitewater rafting on the nearby Naranjo River, where rapids can reach up to class IV.